 Continuing students with prior student employment participation:

 Do not need to complete any required documents.
-However, in order for students to show up on the eligible to hire list for the supervisors to see, students will need to accept their awards that is being offered (FWS or CE) on their online financial aid award.
+However, in order for students to show up on the eligible to hire list for the supervisors to see, students will need to accept their awards that is being offered (FWS or CE budget) on their self-service.
 The dollar amount of FWS or CE shown on a student's award letter represents the total gross amount of money they can earn under the program for the period of their award (July 1 through June 30).

 Not Offered Student Employment?